isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

    }
    ```

-1. **Track the end of the session - ** Identify the event from the media player for the unloading/closing of the media playback, where the user closes the media and/or the media is completed and has been unloaded, and call `trackSessionEnd`:
+1. **Track the end of the session**

+    Identify the event from the media player for the unloading/closing of the media playback, where the user closes the media and/or the media is completed and has been unloaded, and call `trackSessionEnd`:

    ```java
    // Closes the media and/or the media completed and unloaded,